rtoi/Mistralys_HTML_QuickForm2/README.md

   * Container getElementById() method
   * Auto-generated element IDs

-**NOTE**: Element IDs are generated a bit differently in this fork.
-If your clientside form handling does not rely on the naming scheme of the generated IDs, it will not be an issue.
+Element ID generation:

+The element ID generation mechanism has been modified, so it is no longer possible to rely on a specific naming scheme to predict the automatic element IDs.
+In practice, this was impractical at best anyway, and the new system has big performance gains.

 # Documentation